Rising from sick beds, COVID medics head back to front lines

 Yet he was back at the hospital less than two weeks later, even as his wife's symptoms worsened.

-“She was really in a bad away and she was hospitalized on the day that I went back to work," he said.
+“She was really in a bad way and she was hospitalized on the day that I went back to work," he said.

 “I felt useless.
 I had to work.
 I would have been completely stressed out had I stayed home," he added.
 “I wanted to help my colleagues.”